aayushmau5/unnamed-project/README.md

 ## TODOs

-- merge into one extension codebase
+- ~~merge into one extension codebase~~
+  - handle different browser id
 - ~~dictate socket connect/disconnect through main.js~~
   - ~~efficiency. don't keep sending tabs all the time?~~ Well, most of the time it would be disabled, so not really worrying about it rn
   - ~~fix "timeout errors" on socket connect after disconnect~~